mchmarny/knative-demos/auto-scaling/README.md

 # Demo Knative autoscaling

- I this demo we will use our origianl `simple-app` we deployed at the beginning of the demo.
+ I this demo we will use our original `simple-app` we deployed at the beginning of the demo.

  ## n to 0